xuankimtran/docs-1/pages/katalon-studio/docs/fixtures-listeners.md

 }
 ```

-You can also find reference code at Groovy documentation: [Groovy Tutorial Page](https://docs.groovy.lang.org/next).
+You can also find further code samples in the Groovy documentation: [Groovy Tutorial Page](https://docs.groovy.lang.org/next).

 To not get confused with [setUp and tearDown](/display/Documentation/Define+method#Definemethod-SetUp()andTearDown()inManualview), the following workflow can be used to better visualize how Katalon Studio execute test automation projects with/ without setUp and tearDown methods.